-Tax preparers work during the tax season preparing individual, corporate, partnership and other income tax returns using tax software.
-They may interview clients, explain procedures and perform bookkeeping, research and other duties related to their position.
-Working as a tax preparer may be stressful as the deadline for submissions hovers.
-Tax preparers spend much of their time sitting, and they must be familiar with various tax software programs.
+Tax preparers calculate and fill out individual, corporate, partnership, and other income tax returns using computer software.
+They may interview clients, explain procedures, and perform bookkeeping, research, and other duties related to their position.
+Tax preparers may find some of their work stressful as the deadline for returns approaches, typically around April 15, and spend much of their time sitting.
+They must be familiar with various tax preparation software programs.

 Tax preparers must complete some type of formal education to qualify for licensing and employment.
-Many tax-preparation companies, as well as schools, offer tax-preparation training programs designed to teach students how to conduct interviews with clients, prepare taxes and advise clients on future tax-paying strategies.
-A bachelor's degree in accounting or business can expand employment opportunities and provide future tax preparers with knowledge of tax laws and regulations.
-A degree is optional, but some employers prefer it.
+Many tax-preparation companies and schools offer tax-preparation training programs designed to teach students how to conduct interviews with clients, prepare taxes, and advise clients on future tax-paying strategies.
+A bachelor's degree in accounting, business, or finance can expand employment opportunities and provide future tax preparers with knowledge of tax laws and regulations.
+As we said earlier, some employers prefer applicants with a degree.

 - Take additional courses in communication.
 Since the tax-preparation field requires direct contact with clients, employers value candidates with excellent speaking and writing skills.